diskmanti/zero/README.md

 The hosts info must be updated and ssh keys configured.
 Change to *ansible-tower* directory and run the following as your user (root not required).

-Update hosts files:
+Update hosts files.

 `$ vagrant hostmanager`

-Re-run provision scripts to update Ansible hosts:
+Re-run provision scripts to update Ansible hosts.

 `$ vagrant provision tower`